umputun/tg-spam/README.md

 Generally, this is a very basic server, but should be sufficient for most use cases.
 If a user needs more functionality, it is possible to run the bot [as a library](#using-tg-spam-as-a-library) and implement custom logic on top of it.

+See also [examples](https://github.com/umputun/tg-spam/tree/master/_examples/) for small but complete applications using the bot as a library.

 ### WEB UI